Johnson County, Kentucky: Civil War era

 As Johnson County and its county seat had begun to thrive, in 1860 the Civil War became a disrupter.
 Like other border areas, brothers fought against brothers, tearing families apart.
 Johnson County was not only part of a border state during the Civil War, but it was a border county as well.

 Sometime between 1860 and 1862, the county enacted an ordinance that neither the Union or Confederate flags were to be flown within the county.
-This was repealed quickly after Colonel James Garfield's Union brigade marched through Paintsville on its way to defeat the Confederate cavalry at the Battle of Middle Creek in Floyd County.
+This was repealed quickly after Colonel James Garfield's Union brigade marched through Paintsville, (with the United States Flag being raised above the town courthouse) on its way to defeat the Confederate cavalry at the Battle of Middle Creek in Floyd County.

 John C. C. Mayo

 Following the Civil War, Thomas Jefferson Mayo moved to Paintsville to fulfill a role as a gifted and talented teacher.
 He fathered John C. C. Mayo, an important figure in the development of eastern Kentucky.
 The county citizenry is divided on their loyalty to his memory.
 Some would say he was a benefactor who assisted in the development of Paintsville, and as a result, Johnson County.
 That he helped develop banks, churches, streets, public utilities and railroad transportation.
 Others would say he was directly responsible for the huge influence coal companies had over the county's vast coal resources and the reason the region remains so economically depressed to this day.